vedymin/vedymin/README.md

 ### Hi there 👋
 #### About Me
 My name is Dawid Michalski.
-I am self-educated developer with 1 year experience in the IT world.
-I have potential to become solid experienced developer quickly.
-All I need is a team that trusts me and allows me to grow with them 💪.
+I am self-educated developer with 3.5 year experience in the IT world.

 ### My General Skills